SAOR: Single-View Articulated Object Reconstruction: Introduction

 In this paper, we introduce \textbf{SAOR}, a novel self-supervised \textbf{S}ingle-view \textbf{A}rticulated \textbf{O}bject \textbf{R}econstruction method that can estimate the 3D shape of articulating object categories, \eg animals.
 We forgo the need for explicit 3D object shape or skeleton supervision at training time by making use of the following assumption: \textit{objects are made of parts, and these parts move together}.
 Given a single input image, our proposed method predicts the 3D shape of the object and partitions it into parts.
 It also predicts the transformation for each part and deforms the initially estimated shape, in a skeleton-free manner, using a linear skinning approach.
 We only require easy to obtain information derived from single-view images during training, \eg estimated object silhouettes and predicted relative depth maps.
 SAOR is trained end-to-end, and outputs articulated 3D object shape, texture, 3D part assignment, and camera viewpoint.
 Example qualitative results can be seen in Fig.~\ref{fig:teaser}.

-We make the following contributions: (i) We demonstrate that articulation can be learned using image-based self-supervision via our new part-based SAOR approach that does not require any 3D template or object skeleton information during training. (ii) As estimating the 3D shape of an articulated object from a single image is an under-constrained problem, we introduce a cross-instance swap consistency loss that leverages our disentanglement of shape deformation and articulation, in addition to a new silhouette-based sampling mechanism that enhances the diversity of object viewpoints sampled during training. (iii) We illustrate the effectiveness of our approach on a diverse set of challenging quadruped categories, in addition to birds, and present quantitative results where we outperform existing methods that do not require explicit 3D supervision.
+We make the following contributions: (i) We demonstrate that articulation can be learned using image-based self-supervision alone via our new part-based SAOR approach which is trained on multiple categories simultaneously without requiring any 3D template or skeleton prior. (ii) As estimating the 3D shape of an articulated object from a single image is an under-constrained problem, we introduce a cross-instance swap consistency loss that leverages our disentanglement of shape deformation and articulation, in addition to a new silhouette-based sampling mechanism, that enhances the diversity of object viewpoints sampled during training. (iii) We illustrate the effectiveness of our approach on a diverse set of over 100 challenging categories covering quadrupeds and bipeds, and present quantitative results where we outperform existing methods that do not use explicit 3D supervision.
 Code will be made available.